 Related Reading: Hiking vs Trekking vs Mountaineering: What’s The Difference?

 This tent has great livability so you can enjoy longer stays and you will be warm and comfortable.
 You can enjoy a large vestibule with two doors.
-This hiking tent also offers you great ventilation so no pesky condensation.
+This hiking tent also offers you great ventilation, so no pesky condensation.

-On the downside, this tent is not exactly light, so be prepared for the extra weight.
+On the downside, this double-wall tent is not exactly light, so be prepared for the extra weight.
 But it is great in warmer months too and is big enough for two people.

 Camping tents are not exactly hiking tents because of their size and weight.
-But they are great for extended stays and are often big enough for multiple people and all the gear you would need.
+But they are great for extended stays and are often big enough for multiple people and all the hiking and mountain gear you would need.

 The Limestone weighs around 11.3 pounds, so you wouldn’t be able to carry it on a backpacking trip.
 But it works great for camping trips.
 With its reliable and sturdy built, you’ll be protected from the elements and comfortable.

 Related Reading: Tour du Mont Blanc: Self-Guided Hiking Tours

 This tent was made for dry climates.
 While it won’t protect against bad weather, its space and ventilation more than make up for that.
 Especially since the lack of ventilation can cause so many problems when outdoors in harsh conditions.

 This single-wall shelter offers a small affordable cabin with huge doors, perfect for a country trip with your friends or family.
 The small rainfly gutter can stand a certain amount of rain, but not in harsh weather.